Compliance & integrity: the essentials

 Explained in a simple and comprehensive way.

-"Compliance" and the corresponding essentials are fuzzy terms for many people.
+"Compliance" and integrity are fuzzy terms to many people.
 Rightly so.
-After all, they refer to "conduct that complies with laws and regulations".
+After all, they refer to "conduct that complies with laws and regulations or values and responsibilities".
 But: What does that actually mean?

-Compliance refers to adherence to laws, regulations and internal policies, while Integrity reflects a company's ethical behavior and moral responsibility.
+Compliance means the adherence to laws, regulations and internal policies, while Integrity reflects a company's ethical behavior and moral responsibility.
 Together, they form a strong foundation for responsible corporate governance.

 In this article, we look at the essentials of compliance and integrity.
 In addition: How can you facilitate compliant behavior and prevent violations?

-The minimum requirement for companies is to comply with relevant regulations.
+The minimum requirement for companies is to comply with relevant legislation.
 This avoids legal consequences and reputational damage and is the first step towards ethical business practice and constructive business relationships.

 Specific measures to protect sensitive data include the need-to-know principle, strict compliance with the GDPR, and information classification.
-These safeguards protect confidential and personal information and reduce data protection risks and compromise of internal business-critical data.
+These safeguards protect confidential and personal information and reduce data protection risks or the compromise of internal business-critical data.

 With the help of appropriate control mechanisms, transaction monitoring systems and well-trained personnel, companies can identify and report money laundering activities at an early stage and avoid or contain a compliance violation.
 This not only helps to avoid legal consequences, but also protects the company itself from abuse through criminal activities.

 Equal treatment and the protection of employees against discrimination are an important part of compliance.
 The General Equal Treatment Act (German abbreviation: AGG) requires companies to protect their employees from discrimination, harassment and unfair treatment.
-In addition, equal treatment creates a positive working environment and promotes an inclusive, diverse and respectful work environment.
+In addition, equal treatment creates a positive work environment and promotes an inclusive, tolerant and respectful conduct among all people in a company.

-Compliance-conformant behavior as lived within the company should also apply toward customers and business partners.
+Compliance-based behavior as practiced within a company should also apply toward customers and business partners.
 This includes, for example, ethical standards relating to contracts, agreements and transparent business practices in order to minimize the risk of fraud, corruption and other criminal business practices and to build long-term relationships based on trust.

 Donations and sponsorship are not wrong per se.
 What matters is the correct way of handling them: By managing donations and sponsoring in a transparent and responsible way, companies strengthen their reputation and prevent potential conflicts of interest.
-This also minimizes the risk of undue influence or corruption.
-Speaking of conflicts of interest...
+This also minimizes the risk of undue influence or conflict of interest.
+Speaking of conflicts of interest ...

 While money laundering and corruption are strictly prohibited, conflicts of interest and benefits are considerably less straightforward to deal with in individual cases.